Discover the State Transition Testing Technique and How to utilize the State Transition Diagram:

 - Change Date (S4)

-Step 1: Identify the start states.
-Examine the number of outgoing arrows for each state.
+Step 1: Determine the initial states.
+Consider the number of outgoing arrows for each state.

 - For State S1, there are two outgoing arrows leading to State S3 and State S2.